Your expert guide to exploring San Sebastián with kids

 You’ll often find beach artists here creating fabulous pictures in the sand that are best viewed from above.

 What’s this beach near?
-This beach has the advantage of being right in town.
+This beach has the advantage of being right in town so it’s easy access if you need to nip into a shop or restaurant with the kids.

 Playa de Ondarreta